Retroversion of the hip joint - often undetected reason for hip complaints

 - Pain management:

-- Anti-inflammatory medications (NSAIDs) can reduce pain.
+- Anti-inflammatory medication (NSAIDs) can reduce pain.

 - Hyaluronic acid or PRP injections to improve joint lubrication.